duanby/duanby.github.io/about.md

 : Boyan Duan, Aaditya Ramdas, Sivaraman Balakrishnan, Larry Wasserman : Presented in [MCP](http://www.mcp-conference.org/hp/2019/) (International Conference on Multiple Comparison Procedures) in Dec., 2019.
 : Global null testing is a classical problem going back about a century to Fisher’s and Stouffer’s combination tests.
-In this work, we present simple martingale analogs of these classical tests, which are applicable in two distinct settings: (a) the online setting in which there is a possibly infinite sequence of p-values, and (b) the batch setting, where one uses prior knowledge to preorder the hypotheses.
+We present simple martingale analogs of these classical tests, which are applicable in two distinct settings: (a) the online setting in which there is a possibly infinite sequence of p-values, and (b) the batch setting, where one uses prior knowledge to preorder the hypotheses.
 Built on the martingale analogs, we use a recent idea of “masking” p-values and develop a novel interactive test for the global null, which can take advantage of covariates and repeated user guidance to create a data-adaptive ordering that achieves higher detection power against structured alternatives.